StylishThemes/GitHub-Dark/README.md

 - `grunt lint`: Run Stylelint on `github-dark.css`.
 - `grunt authors`: Regenerate the `AUTHORS` file based on git history.
 - `grunt imagemin`: Minify all images present in the `image` directory.
 - `grunt generate`: Regenerate auto-generated CSS rules based on GitHub's stylesheet.
-This should be regularily.
+This should be ran regularily.
 - `grunt patch`: Increment the version on the patch version number.
 Also updates headers and creates a commit.
 - `grunt minor`: Increment the version on the minor version number.
 Also updates headers and creates a commit.
 - `grunt major`: Increment the version on the major version number.
 Also updates headers and creates a commit.